chaneyn/HydroBlocks/README.md

 HydroBlocks
 ==========

 HydroBlocks relies on a number python libraries.
-To make this straightforward use conda (http://conda.pydata.org/miniconda.html) and the intel repository to install all the packages.
-Here are the steps to install the model.
+To make this straightforward use conda (http://conda.pydata.org/miniconda.html).

 # 1. Clone HydroBlocks:
 ```